fredericGette/Wp81Wiimote2/README.md

 Currently, when you start the executable it does the following steps:
 - Stop the communication between the Windows Bluetooth stack and the Qualcomm Bluetooth stack.
 - Reset the Bluetooth controller.
-- Start *Inquiry* in a loop to detect a Bluetooth device (you have to press simultaneously the buttons 1+2 of the Wiimote).
+- Start *Inquiry* in a loop to detect a Bluetooth device (you have to press simultaneously the buttons 1 and 2 of the Wiimote).
 It exits the loop as soon as a device is detected.
 - Establish a Bluetooth connection with the Bluetooth device.
 - Open and configure a *HID control* channel with the Bluetooth device.
 - Open and configure a *HID interrupt* channel with the Bluetooth device.